martinkoster/actionfx/actionfx-core/README.md

 Working with controls that receive user values is a central part of JavaFX and, of course, of ActionFX.
 Setting and accessing these values is a central part of ActionFX.
 The following annotations are provided by ActionFX.

-#### Annotation @AFXLoadControlValue
+#### Annotation @AFXLoadControlData

-The [@AFXLoadControlValue](src/main/java/com/github/actionfx/core/annotation/AFXLoadControlValue.java) annotation can  be applied to methods that return a value that is usable as value inside a referenced control (e.g. load all entities to be displayed inside a TableView or load a text to be displayed in a text area)
+The [@AFXLoadControlData](src/main/java/com/github/actionfx/core/annotation/AFXLoadControlData.java) annotation can  be applied to methods that return a value that is usable as value inside a referenced control (e.g. load all entities to be displayed inside a TableView or load a text to be displayed in a text area)

 It is possible perform the loading of data in an asynchronous fashion in a separate thread outside the JavaFX thread by using the attribute `async` (see below).